 📚 More salad recipes

-- Crispy Chickpeas and Kale Salad with Tahini Dressing: Step into a world of flavor and texture with this delightful combination of crunchy chickpeas and tender kale.
+Chickpeas and Kale Salad: Step into a world of flavor and texture with this delightful combination of crunchy chickpeas and tender kale.
 The creamy tahini dressing ties it all together for a truly satisfying, nutrient-dense meal.

-- Vegan Kale Salad with Maple Balsamic Dressing: Savor the sweet and tangy combination of maple and balsamic on a bed of nutrient-rich kale.
+Vegan Kale Salad: Savor the sweet and tangy combination of maple and balsamic on a bed of nutrient-rich kale.
 This salad not only pleases your palate but also feeds your body with health-boosting greens.

-If you love salad vinaigrettes, don't forget all the tips to make the perfect vinaigrette!
+If you love salad vinaigrettes, don't forget all the tips to make the perfect homemade vinaigrette recipe!

 - Toast walnuts for 3-5 minutes on medium heat in a skillet.